leonidg/gitdoc/Git.md

 #       new file:   baz.txt
 #       </span></code></pre>

-**(Note: if you didn't configure your editor and end up with a weird screen containing the above and a bunch of `~`, you are in an editor called `vim`.
+**(Note: if you didn't configure your editor and end up with a weird screen containing the above and a bunch of `~`, and don't know what's going on, you are in an editor called `vim`.
 This editor is often the default editor on a bunch of Unix systems.
 It's extremely user-unfriendly.
 To exit it, you should type `:q!` [literally colon-q-exclamation mark].
 Then, run the `git config` editor described above to set an editor and try again.)**

 You can write out your message as much as you want.
 It's customry to summarize the commit in the first line short (ideally using fewer than 80 characters and usually without a period) and then expand with one or more paragraphs.
 So something like this: